Blendify/blender-manual/blender_docs/manual/modeling/curves/properties/geometry.rst

    you will never get a volume with an extruded 3D curve, only a wall or ribbon, like with open 2D curves.

    However, there is one more feature with 3D curves: the *Tilt* of the control points (see above).
-   It will make the ribbon twist around the curve to create a mobius strip, for example.
+   It will make the ribbon twist around the curve to create a Möbius strip, for example.

 .. _modeling-curve-bevel: